sparkflows/sparkflows-docs/docs/installation/diagnostics/index.rst

 Diagnostics
 =============

-Diagnostics refers to the process of identifying the nature or cause of a problem, typically related to Fire Insights installation.
+Diagnostics refers to the process of identifying the nature or cause of a problem, typically related to Sparkflows installation.

 **How To Access Diagnostics**

 #.
-Login to Fire Insights.
+Login to Sparkflows.
 #.
 Navigate to **Administration -> Diagnostics**.